Sponsor a child in South Sudan

 Our SOS Children's Village in Malakal

 Malakal is a strategic stronghold at times of conflict.
 Over the years, this has led to great need in the area, and that is why we came here.
 Like many communities across the country, it has been caught up in the recent violence.
-We are working with our national and regional teams as well as the UN to make sure our children are safe.
+In February, it has become a focus for violence in the north, and it is now the rebels' headquarters in Upper Nile State.

 SOS Children's Villages Association of Sudan